group7-2D/group7-2D/Crops/Read.md

 flask run
 You should see that some output will be thrown out, which one of them would be:
 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
-# Expected Output
-The expected output can be found in this video.
-(Link video)